H1THM/RockPaperScissors/README.md

 # RockPaperScissors
-This is a Simple console based Rock Paper Scissors game, part of "the odin project" projects.
+This is a simple Rock Paper Scissors game, part of "the odin project" projects.